hayesben/Athena/README.md

 For example, typing in “london” will return cities similar to London.

-You can also perform vector subtraction be appending a colon ":" to the word you want to negate.
-For example "france: paris italy" is the equivalent of saying "France is to Paris as Italy is to..." – this should return Rome.
+You can also perform vector subtraction by appending a colon ":" to the word you want to negate.
+For example "france: paris italy" is the equivalent of asking Athena "France is to Paris as Italy is to...?" – this should return Rome.

 Let me know how you get on...